czottmann/servus-theme-boilerplate/README.md

 ## How to get started

-  1. Either [download starter kit as ZIP file][boilerplate-zip] **or** [fork the starter kit repo on Github][boilerplate-github].
+  1. Either [download starter kit as ZIP file][boilerplate-zip] (then unzip it) **or** [fork the starter kit repo on Github][boilerplate-github].
-  2. tell Servus to use the folder with the `index.html` in it as custom theme folder (Servus ➔ Preferences ➔ Theme ➔ Use custom theme…)
+    Store the resulting folder somewhere on the Mac that has Servus installed.
+  2. Tell Servus to use that starter kit folder as custom theme.
+To do that, open Servus' Preferences window, go to the _Theme_ section and tick the box labelled _"Use custom theme…"_, then set the theme folder by pressing the _"Select theme path"_ button.
+  3. Now when you drop a file onto the Servus icon, the app will get its theme files from that starter kit folder.
+  4. To edit your theme, open the starter kit folder and edit the `index.html` as you see fit.
+If you want to add new elements like CSS files or background images, drop them into that same folder and reference them in your HTML and CSS files as usual.
+(See the section "Important!" below.
+    It's important!)
-  3. Edit the `index.html` as you see fit, drop files onto the Servus icon to see your changes.
+  5. Drop any file onto the Servus menubar icon to see your theme changes.

 ## Templating Engine